dhis2/training-docs/content/tracker_config/tg_userroles.md

 We can already see an immediate difference here in the apps they can access.

-You can make an event report using some data from this month from the TB treatment card program to show they now have access to review the data.
+You can make an event report using some data from the TB treatment card program to show they now have access to review the data.

 ![](Images/userroles/image6.png)